 15 Making His Move

-Draft 2019.10.17.01 — Luka surveyed the Common Court outside the city walls.
+Luka surveyed the Common Court outside the city walls.
 He took in the sounds, smells, and sights of merchants and commoners selling and buying wares.
 His decision to expel them from the Inner Courts pleased him.
-It reserved those spaces for the nobles of Casselberry.
+He reserved those spaces for the nobles of Casselberry.

 Waves of people acknowledged Luka as he strolled by, bowing their heads.
 They paused long enough to greet him as “My Lord.”
 He walked over to a cart filled with fruit, where a young girl cried, clinging to her mother.

 “Why is she carrying on so?” asked Luka.

 The mother curtsied and replied, “She’s hungry, my Lord.
 I’m trying to barter for some food so she can eat.”

 Luka grabbed an apple, squatted, and presented the girl with his gift.
 Still clinging to her mother, she reached for the apple and took a bite.
 He looked around, realizing that the court was now quiet.